East Cork (UK Parliament constituency)

-Until the 1885 general election the area was part of the Cork County constituency.
+Until the 1885 general election the area was part of the County Cork constituency.
 From 1922, on the establishment of the Irish Free State, it was not represented in the UK Parliament.

 Boundaries

 This constituency comprised the eastern part of County Cork, consisting of the barony of Imokilly and that part of the barony of Barrymore not contained within the North East Cork constituency.